 We are emotional creatures, capable of experiencing powerful emotions ranging from profound love to deep hatred and everything in between.
-Often however, we become cut off from these emotions and this can lead to us feeling numb, confused and disconnected from our self and others.
-By reconnecting the relationship between mind and body, we are able to express the feelings the body experiences, name them, share them, acknowledge them and move forward in maturity and fulfilled living.
+Often however, we become cut off from these emotions.
+This can lead to us feeling numb, confused and disconnected from our self and others.
+Reconnecting the relationship between mind and body, enables us to express the feelings the body experiences.
+Then we can name, share, acknowledge them and move forward in maturity and fulfilled living.
 When we become competent at this process, we are moving into embodied confidence.
 It allows the on- going process of dealing with things as they come up in our lives and managing them in a mature and constructive manner.

 Mind- Body Connection

 Your body is the instrument that interacts with the world and creates feelings that are interpreted by the mind.
 Either we allow these feelings to flow in healthy expression or they become bottled up and we express them in unhealthy and sometimes destructive ways.
 It is these feelings that we embody and express through emotion either constructively or destructively.
 Awareness of what is happening in the body allows us to develop and use a vocabulary over time.
 It permits us to show compassion, empathy, understanding, patience, love, intimacy and honesty in an open and authentic way.
 It also allows us to safely express our anger, disappointment, frustration and vulnerability.
 To be confident and strong in oneself is to be so in mind and body, the two are inseparable and go hand in hand.